prjctimg/huetiful/docs/assets/markdown/modules/generators.md

 `fn`

 A collection of 8 character hex codes.
 Elements in the array depend on the number of sample colors in the targeted scheme.
+Preserves the `ColorToken` type of the pased in color.

 ▸ (`color`, `easingFunc?`): `ArrayLike`\<[`ColorToken`](types.md#colortoken)\>